1963–64 New York Rangers season

 The 1963–64 New York Rangers season was the franchise's 38th season.
 The highlight of the season was trading for goaltender Jacques Plante.
-The Rangers failed to qualify for the playoffs.
+The Rangers failed to qualify for the playoffs for the second year in a row for the first time since the 1959–60 season and the 1960–61 season.

 Offseason

 On June 4, 1963, Plante was traded to the New York Rangers, with Phil Goyette and Don Marshall in exchange for Gump Worsley, Dave Balon, and Leon Rochefort.